Cooking a whole smoked chicken on the Traeger grill is a great way to get a tasty dinner on the table with minimal work.

 Time To Cook

-Whole Smoked Chicken Recipe
+Whole Smoked Chicken on the Traeger Recipe

 Traeger Whole Smoked Chicken Recipe